Cosmology at the end of the world: Introduction

-The presence of the brane opens an interesting scenario: when the bulk spacetime is 5-dimensional, an observer living on the 4-dimensional ETW brane would interpret the motion of the brane as the evolution of a FLRW universe, where the radial position plays the role of the scale factor\autocite{friedmann,padilla1,padilla2,cosmoholors1,cosmoholors2,cosmoholors3}.
-Hence, holographic duality allows to describe such ``braneworld cosmologies'' using CFT observables associated with the right asymptotic region of the black hole\autocite{bhmicrostate}.
-Holographic cosmologies have been considered previously\autocite{cosmoholo1,cosmoholo2,cosmoholo3}, also in the context of de Sitter holography\autocite{dsds} and braneworld holography\autocite{cosmoholors1,cosmoholors2,cosmoholors3,cosmoholors4}.
+The presence of the brane opens an interesting scenario: when the bulk spacetime is 5-dimensional, an observer living on the 4-dimensional ETW brane would interpret the motion of the brane as the evolution of a FLRW universe, where the radial position plays the role of the scale factor\cite{friedmann,padilla1,padilla2,cosmoholors1,cosmoholors2,cosmoholors3}.
+Hence, holographic duality allows to describe such ``braneworld cosmologies'' using CFT observables associated with the right asymptotic region of the black hole\cite{bhmicrostate}.
+Holographic cosmologies have been considered previously\cite{cosmoholo1,cosmoholo2,cosmoholo3}, also in the context of de Sitter holography\cite{dsds} and braneworld holography\cite{cosmoholors1,cosmoholors2,cosmoholors3,cosmoholors4}.
 However, in the latter cases the holographic CFT lives on the brane and is coupled to gravity, whereas we are proposing a non-perturbative CFT description of the entire spacetime including the brane.

 Now, a braneworld cosmological model can only be realistic if, for an observer living on the brane, gravity is effectively 4-dimensional and localized on the brane.
-The Randall-Sundrum model\autocite{RS1,RS2} provides a mechanism for gravity localization on 4-dimensional branes embedded in AdS$_5$ bulk, and the mechanism can be generalized to different brane geometries\autocite{karchrandall} and to the presence of black holes\autocite{resonances2,resonances}.
+The Randall-Sundrum model\cite{RS1,RS2} provides a mechanism for gravity localization on 4-dimensional branes embedded in AdS$_5$ bulk, and the mechanism can be generalized to different brane geometries\cite{karchrandall} and to the presence of black holes\cite{resonances2,resonances}.
 If the brane is not too close to the black hole horizon, gravity is localized, but only locally in spacetime: an experimentalist on the brane would observe ordinary gravity only on non-cosmological scales, and for a limited range of time.
-In this work we show that, in the presence of a charged black hole in the bulk (AdS-Reissner-Nordstr\"om)\autocite{dias,huang,2horizons,btz,RN,tempestr}, such gravity localization is achievable without losing the dual CFT description of the spacetime.
-This proof-of-principle result, not attainable in the simplest setup of an AdS-Schwarzschild black hole and a pure tension brane\autocite{bhmicrostate}, opens the door to a new formulation of cosmology within AdS/CFT.
+In this work we show that, in the presence of a charged black hole in the bulk (AdS-Reissner-Nordstr\"om)\cite{dias,huang,2horizons,btz,RN,tempestr}, such gravity localization is achievable without losing the dual CFT description of the spacetime.
+This proof-of-principle result, not attainable in the simplest setup of an AdS-Schwarzschild black hole and a pure tension brane\cite{bhmicrostate}, opens the door to a new formulation of cosmology within AdS/CFT.
 Our choice of units is $\hbar=c=\varepsilon_0=k_B=1$.